Basic Linear Algebra

 • Rank - maximum number of linearly independent row vector in a matrix

-• Row space of $\mathbf{A}$ = Row space of $\mathbf{B}$
+• Row space of A\mathbf{A} = Row space of B\mathbf{B}

-• $\mathrm{rank}(\mathbf{A})$ = number of nonzero rows in $\mathbf{B}$
+• rank(A)\mathrm{rank}(\mathbf{A}) = number of nonzero rows in B\mathbf{B}

 • Consistency of nonhomogeneous systems

-• $\mathbf{A}\mathbf{x} = \mathbf{b}$ is consistent $\iff \mathrm{rank}(\mathbf{A}) = \mathrm{rank}(\mathbf{A}|\mathbf{B})$
+• Ax=b\mathbf{A}\mathbf{x} = \mathbf{b} is consistent rank(A)=rank(AB)\iff \mathrm{rank}(\mathbf{A}) = \mathrm{rank}(\mathbf{A}|\mathbf{B})

-• If $\mathbf{A}\mathbf{x} = \mathbf{b}$ with $m$ equations and $n$ variables is consistent with $\mathrm{rank}(A) = r$
+• If Ax=b\mathbf{A}\mathbf{x} = \mathbf{b} with mm equations and nn variables is consistent with rank(A)=r\mathrm{rank}(A) = r

-• then the solution contains $n-r$ parameters
+• then the solution contains nrn-r parameters

-$$\footnotesize\mathbf{A}\mathbf{x} = \mathbf{0} \implies \text{Always consistent} \begin{cases} \text{Unique solution: } \mathbf{x} = \mathbf{0} \cr \text{Infinity of solutions: } \mathrm{rank}(\mathbf{A}) < n, n-r \text{ params} \end{cases}$$
+Ax=0Always consistent{Unique solution: x=0Infinity of solutions: rank(A)<n,nr params\footnotesize\mathbf{A}\mathbf{x} = \mathbf{0} \implies \text{Always consistent} \begin{cases} \text{Unique solution: } \mathbf{x} = \mathbf{0} \cr \text{Infinity of solutions: } \mathrm{rank}(\mathbf{A}) < n, n-r \text{ params} \end{cases}

-$$\footnotesize\mathbf{A}\mathbf{x} = \mathbf{b} \begin{cases} \text{Consistent: } \mathrm{rank}(\mathbf{A}) = \mathrm{rank}(\mathbf{A}|\mathbf{B}) \begin{cases} \text{Unique solution: } \mathrm{rank}(\mathbf{A}) = n \cr \text{Infinity of solutions: } \mathrm{rank}(\mathbf{A}) < n, n-r \text{ params} \end{cases} \cr \text{Inconsistent: } \mathrm{rank}(\mathbf{A}) < \mathrm{rank}(\mathbf{A}|\mathbf{B}) \end{cases}$$
+Ax=b{Consistent: rank(A)=rank(AB){Unique solution: rank(A)=nInfinity of solutions: rank(A)<n,nr paramsInconsistent: rank(A)<rank(AB)\footnotesize\mathbf{A}\mathbf{x} = \mathbf{b} \begin{cases} \text{Consistent: } \mathrm{rank}(\mathbf{A}) = \mathrm{rank}(\mathbf{A}|\mathbf{B}) \begin{cases} \text{Unique solution: } \mathrm{rank}(\mathbf{A}) = n \cr \text{Infinity of solutions: } \mathrm{rank}(\mathbf{A}) < n, n-r \text{ params} \end{cases} \cr \text{Inconsistent: } \mathrm{rank}(\mathbf{A}) < \mathrm{rank}(\mathbf{A}|\mathbf{B}) \end{cases}

-• Determinant of a square matrix - $\det\mathbf{A}$
+• Determinant of a square matrix - detA\det\mathbf{A}

-• $\det\mathbf{A} = \begin{vmatrix} a_{11} & a_{12} \cr a_{21} & a_{22} \end{vmatrix} = a_{11}a_{22} - a_{12}a_{21}$
+• detA=a11a12a21a22=a11a22a12a21\det\mathbf{A} = \begin{vmatrix} a_{11} & a_{12} \cr a_{21} & a_{22} \end{vmatrix} = a_{11}a_{22} - a_{12}a_{21}

-• Cofactor - $C_{ij}$, signed minor determinant
+• Cofactor - CijC_{ij}, signed minor determinant

-• $C_{ij} = (-1)^{i+j}M_{ij}$
+• Cij=(1)i+jMijC_{ij} = (-1)^{i+j}M_{ij}

 • The sign gives checkerboard pattern starting from plus